-How to Get to Eagle’s Nest: Up the Mountain
+How to Get to Hitler’s Eagle’s Nest: Up the Mountain

-You can only visit Eagle’s Nest on special buses that leave from the town of Obersalzberg.
-To get to Obersalzberg, catch a public transport bus from Berchtesgaden, it’s pretty straightforward.
+While visiting Eagle’s Nest is open to anyone, you can only get there by authorised bus that leaves from the town of Obersalzberg.
+To get to Obersalzberg, just catch public transport from Berchtesgaden (bus #838).
+They leave fairly regularly and it’s straightforward.

 The road to Eagle’s Nest is closed to public traffic.
 It’s one-way and was built by 3,000 labourers during the Third Reich, and is in itself a staggering feat.
 The ride up was quite spectacular with grand views of the valleys and mountains whilst six, seven buses in a row snaked up the mountain through tunnels hewed straight into the rock.